Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Bug fixed in 1.8.0.0:
 - NEW FEATURE (Alban): Add a filter combobox in the bottom of the library
 - NEW FEATURE (Alban): Add a sorting order for the parts in the library based on a new <SortingKey> tag in the XML file of the part
+- BUGFIX #42 (Larry): CRASH!! if you export a small area after exporting a big area
 - BUGFIX (Alban): When changing the order of the part lib tabs, the previously selected tab was not reselected
 - BUGFIX (Alban): The selected tab of the part lib was not saved when exiting BB and not reset at starting
 - BUGFIX #40 (Steffen): If you connect a gray track with a blue track, the sleeper between them should be the white 3034 one.